mschreie/hpe_oneview_ansible_handsonlabs/exercises/50_venvsetup.md

 | ANSIBLE ENVIRONMENT | /var/lib/awx/venv/hpe_venv |
 Leave all other fields unaltered and Click `SAVE`

+HINT:
+If the credential does not show up, try a browser refresh.
+If that does not help you might need to sync the project:<br>
+Navigate to **Projects** in Tower UI, and click on the **2 arrows building a circle** next to **HPE OneView Workshop** <br>
+Wait for the job to finish.
+If this does not help, refrsh the browser once again.

 ### Execute Job Template again
 Launch the Job / Job Template a second time and review the output.
 The Job should run through without error.